Espiego/Crypcur/README.md

   "message": "Transaction will be added to Block 2"
 }
 Get the Full Blockchain
-Fetches the entire blockchain with all blocks.
+Retrieves the entire CrypCur blockchain.

 http
 Copy code